BobKohlerPhD/NIHToolBox-Cognition/README.md

 ## Directory Structure

 The script expects the following structure and will generate a `processed_subject_data` folder automatically that contains individual subdirectories for each participant.
-Within each participant folder, two CSV files are generated:

-`subjectnumber_items.csv`
-`subjectnumber_scores.csv`

 ```text
 .